alpluspluss/kafka/README.md

 There isn't much about kafka yet as it is one of my newly development project and definitely will take a significant amount of effort on my end to complete the kernel.
 Therefore, please do not expect the project to be fully completed or bug-free.

+Currently, kafka has memory management, CPU initialization, and a few containers implemented.
+The scodebase is around 2,000 LOC without resources; relatively low compared to other kernels out there.